lubianat/tiokhin2020/notes_by_lubiana.md

 The part now is to extract the individual bits of the `play_complexcomp` function and test them individually, one by one.

+# Step 2

+## Cleaning Main_CompetitionSimulation_Code.R

+The `play_complexcomp` is very similar as in the other code.
+I could not note any difference.
+It was, then, substituted by the code in the R package.

 ### Actual problems